Swamp Legend

-Swamp Legend ("Sumpflegende") is an oil on cardboard painting by Swiss German painter Paul Klee, from 1919.
-It has been in the Städtische Galerie im Lenbachhaus, in Munich, since 1982, but its ownership was disputed due to its provenance.
-The painting was one of the works considered by the National Socialists as “degenerate art” and was confiscated from the Landesmuseum Hannover, in Hanover, in 1937.
+Swamp Legend ("Sumpflegende") is a 1919 oil-on-cardboard painting by Swiss German painter Paul Klee.
+It has been in the Städtische Galerie im Lenbachhaus in Munich since 1982, but its ownership was disputed due to its provenance.
+The painting was one of the works that the Nazis declared "degenerate art", and they confiscated it from the Landesmuseum Hannover in 1937.
 However, it was not owned by the museum, but was there on a loan from the art historian Sophie Lissitzky-Küppers.
 In July 2017 it became known that her heirs had reached an agreement with the city of Munich abouts its ownership.

 Description

 The painting belongs to a series of "cosmic landscapes" that Klee created in a large number between 1917 and 1919, where its expressed a symbolic conception of nature.
 In abstract color spaces, dominated by sulphurous yellow and contrasted with violet, the objects arrange themselves in a naïve way.
 In the dreamlike scenery, the human figure itself becomes a piece of nature.
 As Klee wrote in his Diaries: “Earlier (even as a child) the landscape was very clear to me.
 A scenery for moods of the soul.
 Dangerous times begin now, when nature wants to swallow me, I am nothing anymore, but I have peace.”